 Consider an adversary who copies an encrypted sector from one location to another.
 It could be problematic if an enciphered sector deciphers to identical plaintext regardless of its location on the disk.
 To mitigate this concern, we employ a tweak W. The tweak is a public value that is plugged into the wide block cipher to change its mapping on the fly.
 For the application of disk encryption, it is natural to use the sector address as the tweak.
 This way, copying a sector to another location offers no gain: instead, the copied sector is decrypted under a different tweak and thus yields random garbage.
 In addition, the tweak helps provide a level of semantic security: even if multiple sectors hold identical plaintext, the encrypted output is uncorrelated due to the differing tweak.

 To demonstrate the wide block cipher, I created a small disk of size approximately 256 MB.
 I inserted my disk encryption driver into the chain of drivers for this disk, and then initialized and formatted the disk.

 Next, I created a very large bitmap to fill a majority of the disk.
 I did this to simplify the demonstration.

 From outside the VM, I opened the disk in a disk editor.
 I then seeked to a sector somewhere near the middle.
-Note how, even though an empty bitmap fills the disk, the sectors appear to be full of random bits.
-This is because the wide block cipher reversibly transforms blocks to other blocks in a random-looking way, tweaked by the sector address.
+Note how even though an empty bitmap fills the disk, the sectors appear to be full of random bits.
+This is because the wide block cipher reversibly transforms blocks to other blocks in a uniformly random way, tweaked by the sector address.
 This effectively prevents any patterns from appearing, regardless of disk contents.

 I then modified a single byte in a single sector using the disk editor.